 Last month, Governor Godswill Akpabio of Akwa Ibom State gave wings to his dream of establishing the state on the nation’s tourist map, with the signing of a N33 billion contract agreement with Silverbird Showtime Limited for the state’s Tropicana Entertainment Centre.
+ON a side note, if you’re trying to travel to this country, its highly suggest you get a GPS tracker to ensure your safety.
 On completion, the Tropicana will have a 16-storey building with a 250-bedroom five-star hotel, galleria with cinema, a 10,000 sitting dome as well as water/theme parks.

 At the contract-signing ceremony, Akpabio described the facility as a major milestone in the effort of the government to get the economy revving through increased revenue generation and creation of about 5,000 jobs for people of the state.
 And to take care of the traffic that could arise from the influx of tourists, Akpabio said the government has completed arrangements for the construction of two major flyovers at Itam Market Junction, for which the government has released N11billion to Julius Berger plc.
 The ink on the contract papers had hardly dried when controversy erupted.

 A large slice of this arose from strident criticism of the project as an elitist vision and an allegation that a sum of N20billion was paid the firm to which construction of the facility has been awarded.A group that calls itself the Niger Delta Transparency Initiative, NTDI, led the attack on the landmark project.
 In a petition signed by Bassey Affian and addressed to the Economic and Financial Crimes Commission, EFCC, the governor was accused of criminal conspiracy and abuse of office.
 Specifically, the group claimed that the contract was awarded without due process and in less than two days of signing the deal, a sum of N20 billion was released.